 5. Strengthen your team's preventive maintenance program

 One of the best ways to prevent maintenance emergencies and deferred maintenance is to increase your preventive maintenance efforts.
-If you’re unsure of how to start, read the Facility Manager’s Preventive Maintenance Toolkit.
+If you’re unsure of how to start, read the Facility Management Preventive Maintenance Guide.

 Compile a list of all the asset categories each team is responsible for, and then identify the PM tasks associated with those assets.
 Once this information is collected, you can begin to schedule future work orders to service the asset in advance.